 Language, Religion, Political Science, Economics and International Business – The U.S. is experiencing new geopolitical relationship tensions.
 Official U.S. policies on climate change are shifting.
 Globalization of business, information connectivity across the globe and the influence of religion on international relations all point to the need for deep knowledge in international communication and culture.
 China, India and Indonesia are experiencing rapid population growth and will continue to exert greater influence on global policies, business and security.
 With many U.S. companies working at the global level, the need for employees with language and cultural skills to work effectively with foreign countries and global corporations will only grow.

 Retail – It appears that retail and consumer purchasing preferences will continue to shift away from traditional retail.
-In energy-rich far west China, the new city of Karamay has 350,000 people and few buildings less than 10 years old.
+In energy-rich far western China, the new city of Karamay has 350,000 people and few buildings less than 10 years old.
 This model city for the future, built from the ground up in the past decade, has the ability to plan in absence of tradition.
 In doing so, the downtown area has very little retail with the exception of restaurants, barbers and nail shops.
 When the residents were asked where they buy most of their goods, they responded that Alibaba delivers to their homes most everything they need.
 Amazon’s purchase of Whole Foods, and the development of Amazon Fresh and Amazon Go all point to a very different retail sector.
 Jobs in retail are shifting from staffing local shops and big box stores to worldwide internet-based home delivery.

 Manufacturing – Similar to retail, automation and robotics continue to increase product quality, lower production costs and lower workforce needs.
 The automakers and appliance makers have seen huge drops in the number of employees per unit.
 Growth jobs for manufacturing include all of the engineering fields, computer sciences, information sciences and artificial intelligence.